Plastic labelled 'BPA free' might not be safe, studies suggest | CBC News

 Chemicals like BPA... are being replaced by what are referred to as 'regrettable substitutes.'- Muhannad Malas, Environmental Defence

-BPA has been used for more than 60 years and is also found in the epoxy resin that lines food cans, as well as items like baby teething rings, baby clothing, register receipts, and dental sealants.
+BPA has been used for more than 60 years and is also found in the epoxy resin that lines food cans, as well as items including baby bottles, teething rings, baby clothing, register receipts and dental sealants.

 Manufacturers began using BPA substitutes in response to Canada's 2010 ban on BPA in baby bottles after an extensive assessment concluded it was toxic.
 International research found BPA was an endocrine disruptor, capable of interrupting the normal process of human growth and development, and may be linked to poor neurobehavioural functioning, obesity, and cancer.
-The safety of BPA is still under debate.

 Although the ban was primarily meant to protect infants, it resulted in the widespread introduction of "BPA-free" products, including reusable water bottles and lunch containers.